-Kerala Congress to seek explanation from Shashi Tharoor for praising Prime Minister Narendra Modi
+Congress’ Kerala unit to seek explanation from Shashi Tharoor for praising Narendra Modi

 The Congress leader had last week backed party colleague Jairam Ramesh’s comments that demonising Modi all the time would not help the Opposition’s cause.